 What should your video ad contain?
 Now that you know the different types of display ads for YouTube, you can set a time length for your video.
 If you choose a non-skippable or TrueView ad, you will want to tell a story.
 For TrueView ads especially, you will want to make sure the first three seconds of the video is valuable.
 You want your viewer to continue watching, so you will need to make sure your video content is interesting and relevant to your audience.

 Even with a non-skippable ad, you still have the chance of your viewer clicking on a different tab, completely ignoring all of your hard work.
-If you are interested in learning more creating a YouTube advertisement that your viewers will not pass over, this blog post by the Digital Marketing Institute talks about adding value to your video advertisement, and what you can do to create an “actionable online video.”
+If you are interested in learning more creating a YouTube advertisement that your viewers will not pass over, this blog post by the Digital Marketing Institute talks about adding value to your video advertisement, and what your video production company do to create an “actionable online video.”

 Because YouTube is owned by Google, you will use Google AdWords through your YouTube marketing campaign.
 In AdWords, some of the main things you will have to think about consist of: